 Soft Beam Climbing Robot

-I designed and built a beam climbing soft robot that required only a single constant pressure input to locomote.
+I designed and built a beam climbing soft robot as a demonstration for the use of a soft control system that required only a single constant pressure input to generate a control signal.

 Beam Climbing Soft Robot

-Most air actuated soft robots rely on hard control components to generate and control the airflow that governs thier movement.
-However, limits the complaince, simplicity and affordability of these soft robots.
+Most air actuated soft robots rely on hard control components to generate and control the airflow that governs their movement.
+However, limits the compliance, simplicity and affordability of these soft robots.

 At the Harvard SEAS Research Experience for Undergraduates, I designed and built a soft, beam climbing robot that does not rely on hard components to generate control signals.
-It utilizes a soft ring oscillator that transforms a single constant pressure input and outputs three oscillating ouputs.
-My work demonstrated how this ring oscillator could be used to control a robot performing useful tasks like basic cleaning and maintenance
+It utilizes a soft ring oscillator previously created in the lab.
+The oscillator transforms a single constant pressure input and outputs three oscillating outputs.
+My work helped demonstrate how this ring oscillator could be used to control a robot performing useful tasks like basic cleaning and maintenance

 Paper